 There are still a few more high quality broadcast microphones that we have yet to cover in this series of articles on the Modesto Radio Museum website.
 Shure had a couple of popular mics with radio broadcasters; the Models SM-5 and SM-7.

+The Shure SM-5 was originally developed in 1966 as a motion picture and TV overhead boom mic.
+It had a huge foam windscreen and a swivel yoke bracket that were particularly adapted for this type of use.
+Soon radio broadcasters discovered this mic was an excellent model for radio control rooms that gave an announcers voice a full bodied tone.
+The big windscreen was also a big advantage in preventing “P” popping and other breath noises when used closeup like most announcers seemed to want to do!
 The SM-5 was a dynamic cardioid unit with a relatively flat frequency response.
-With the large foam windscreen removed the mike unit itself is relatively small…and looks similar to the famous Shure SM-57.
+With the large foam windscreen removed the mic unit itself is relatively small and looks similar to the famous Shure SM-7.
 A later updated version was the SM-5B.
-I dare say that this mike got far more use in radio than it ever did as a movie or TV boom mike!
+I dare say that this mic got far more use in radio than it ever did as a movie or TV boom mic!